Bench Accounting

-Bench Accounting (branded as "Bench") is a fintech company that uses proprietary software to automate bookkeeping and provide financials for small business owners.
+Bench Accounting (branded as Bench) is a fintech company that uses proprietary software to automate bookkeeping and provide financial statements for small business owners.
 The company provides subscription access to cloud-based software in combination with in-house bookkeepers.
-As of December 2024, Bench employed around 650 people out of its Vancouver headquarters and had raised over $100M in funding.
-Bench Accounting was purchased by Employer.com in December 2025.
+As of December 2024, Bench employed approximately 650 people and was headquartered in Vancouver, British Columbia, and had raised over $100 million in venture funding.
+However, in December 2024, Bench abruptly shut down without advance notice to employees.
+Then, in January 2025, Bench Accounting filed for bankruptcy in Canada, revealing debts of over $65 million.
+After shutting down in December 2024, Bench Accounting was acquired by Employer.com, an HR tech company that previously did not specialize in accounting, and subsequently resumed operations in January 2025, operating under the Bench Accounting brand.
+Following the acquisition, Bench’s operations were integrated with Employer.com, which is headquartered in San Francisco.

 History

 Bench was founded in 2012 under the name "10sheet Inc." and was accepted into the TechStars NYC accelerator program that same year.
 The company rebranded as "Bench" in 2013 after relocating to Vancouver, British Columbia, and publicly launched its product.

 Over the years, Bench secured multiple rounds of venture funding and expanded its services.
 By 2021, the company introduced "Bench Banking," integrating financial services with its core bookkeeping offerings.

 Funding

 Bench launched with a $2 million seed round in 2013, followed by $7 million Series A funding in 2015 led by Altos Ventures and Contour Venture Partners.
 In January 2014, Bench raised an additional $1 million from VCs and angel investors.
 In 2016, the company raised $16 million in Series B funding, led by Bain Capital Ventures, with participation from Altos Ventures and Contour Venture Partners.
 This was followed in 2018 by $18 million in Series B-1 funding led by iNovia Capital, alongside existing investors Bain Capital Ventures, Altos Ventures, and Silicon Valley Bank.
 In 2021, Bench secured $60 million in Series C funding led by Contour Venture Partners, allowing the company to expand its offerings to include integrated banking services.
 The company's total funding exceeded $100 million as of December 2024.
+However, as of the end of 2024, Bench Accounting defaulted on over $65 million in debt, ultimately filing for bankruptcy in Canada on January 7, 2025.